How to deal with issues found in Navisworks

 In the BCF Manager workflow:

-1. All issues are fully managed through BIMcollab Cloud linked to many BIM tools.
+1. All issues are fully managed through BIMcollab Nexus linked to many BIM tools.

-2. Both Saved Viewpoints and Clashes can be transformed into issues and then managed in BIMcollab Cloud with all issue-management features.
+2. Both Saved Viewpoints and Clashes can be transformed into issues and then managed in BIMcollab Nexus with all issue-management features.

-3. Any status changes in the Clash Detective (like resolved clashes) can be synchronized to BIMcollab Cloud allowing the clash to be managed via a single issue.
+3. Any status changes in the Clash Detective (like resolved clashes) can be synchronized to BIMcollab Nexus allowing the clash to be managed via a single issue.

 4. Issues can be communicated throughout the entire BIMcollab ecosystem making your workflow fully openBIM.